 Robert E. Kaufmann

 Robert E. Kaufmann has been a member of the Oxbridge Foundation Board since 2013.
 An honors graduate of Harvard College, Mr. Kaufmann also graduated from the Harvard Business School.
-Early in his career, he was Director of Admissions at Harvard College and subsequently served for nine years as the Assistant and then Associate Dean of the Faculty of Arts and Sciences at Harvard.
-He was Headmaster of Deerfield Academy (Massachusetts) from 1980 to 1994.
-He also served for five years as the Executive Director of The Hole in the Wall Camps, an organization that built and ran summer camps (as charities) for seriously ill children, founded originally by Paul Newman.
-Mr. Kaufmann retired in 2003 and now lives with his wife near Oxbridge Academy.
+Early in his career, he was director of admissions at Harvard College and served nine years as the assistant and then associate dean of the Faculty of Arts and Sciences at Harvard.
+He was headmaster of Deerfield Academy (Massachusetts) from 1980 to 1994.
+He also served for five years as the executive director of The Hole in the Wall Gang Camp, an organization founded originally by Paul Newman that offers summer camps (as charities) for seriously ill children.

 Robert Simses is a partner with Simses & Associates.
 He received a Bachelor of Arts from Boston University in 1968.
-From 1968 to 1971 he served on active duty as a member of the Naval Administrative Unit at the White House in Washington D.C.
-Bob received his Juris Doctorate from Case Western Reserve University School of Law in 1974, a Master of Laws in Taxation from Georgetown University School of Law in 1979; and a Master of Laws in Estate Planning from the University of Miami School of Law in 1981.
-Prior to forming the law firm of Simses & Associates, Bob served as a Senior Tax Law Specialist with the Office of Chief Counsel in the National Office of the Internal Revenue Service, Washington, D.C.
-Bob is a Trustee of the First Tee (national board) and a director of the First Tee of the Palm Beaches.
-In addition, Bob serves as a director of the Palm Beach County Sheriff’s Foundation; the Friends of Recreation, Inc.; the Par 3 Foundation; the Louise B. Blackman Family Foundation; the Jean Keller Carros and Robert Carros Foundation; the Elayne and Donald Flamm Foundation; and the Ava F. Roosevelt Foundation.
+From 1968 to 1971, he served on active duty as a member of the Naval Administrative Unit at the White House in Washington D.C.
+Mr. Simses received his Juris Doctorate from Case Western Reserve University School of Law in 1974, a Master of Laws in Taxation from Georgetown University School of Law in 1979; and a Master of Laws in estate planning from the University of Miami School of Law in 1981.
+Before forming the law firm of Simses & Associates, he served as a senior tax law specialist with the Office of Chief Counsel in the National Office of the Internal Revenue Service, Washington, D.C.
+Bob is a trustee of the First Tee (national board) and a director of the First Tee of the Palm Beaches.
+In addition, he serves as a director of the Palm Beach County Sheriff’s Foundation; the Friends of Recreation, Inc.; the Par 3 Foundation; the Louise B. Blackman Family Foundation; the Jean Keller Carros and Robert Carros Foundation; the Elayne and Donald Flamm Foundation; and the Ava F. Roosevelt Foundation.
 Mr. Simses and his wife are parents to one Oxbridge Academy alumni, class of ’16.